 I’ve been refining a system for taking literature notes in Dendron, which complements keeping citations with Zotero.
 My systems remain perpetually in flux, but this is at least my most current write-up, if not my most current approach.

-- Dendron is an extension for the text editor VS Code.
-If you prefer a “what you see is what you get” tool, you might prefer an note-taking alternative like Obsidian.
+Dendron is an extension for the text editor VS Code.
+If you prefer a “what you see is what you get” tool, you might prefer a note-taking alternative like Zettlr or Obsidian.
 But if you appreciate the extensibility and customization enabled through VS Code’s vast set of extensions, Dendron’s the best note-taking tool I’ve seen yet.
+Here’s more on beginning-to-use-dendron.

 - Zotero is a free citation manager.
 Although I’ve used alternatives years ago, I can’t imagine ever moving away from Zotero.